0x61726b/Chiika/README.md

 #Current Features

-- Full MyAnimelist integration (Anime/Manga list)
-- Local database using NoSQL
+- Scripting support for users to extend functionality
+- MyAnimelist,Hummingbird and Anilist support out of the box (you can always add more library providers with scripting)
+- Very easy to use public API for scripters
+- User Interface is exposed to public API so you can customize the app to your will
-- Anime video files/media player recognition *Win32*
+- Anime video files/media player recognition *Only available for Win32 for now*
 - Calendar using [Senpai](http://senpai.moe) season data
-- Searching & scraping off anime data from MyAnimelist
 - Rich list/grid features (sorting,filtering etc.)

+#Contributing

+If you'd like to help us develop Chiika, send me an email.